ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 The lifetime of the socket is tied to the request stream.
 The UDP proxy MUST keep the socket open while the request stream is open.
-If a UDP proxy is notified by its operating system that its socket is no longer usable (for example, this can happen when an ICMP "Destination Unreachable" message is received, see {{Section 3.1 of ?ICMP6=RFC4443}}), it MUST close the request stream.
+If a UDP proxy is notified by its operating system that its socket is no longer usable, it MUST close the request stream.
+For example, this can happen when an ICMP "Destination Unreachable" message is received; see {{Section 3.1 of ?ICMP6=RFC4443}}.
 UDP proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the request stream when closing the socket.
-UDP proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes, see {{Section 4.3 of ?BEHAVE=RFC4787}}.
+UDP proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes; see
+{{Section 4.3 of ?BEHAVE=RFC4787}}.

 A successful response (as defined in {{resp1}} and {{resp23}}) indicates that the UDP proxy has opened a socket to the requested target and is willing to proxy UDP payloads.
-Any response other than a successful response indicates that the request has failed, and the client MUST therefore abort the request.
+Any response other than a successful response indicates that the request has failed; thus, the client MUST therefore abort the request.

 UDP proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket; overly large datagrams are silently dropped.
-In IPv4, the Don't Fragment (DF) bit MUST be set if possible, to prevent fragmentation on the path.
+In IPv4, the Don't Fragment (DF) bit MUST be set, if possible, to prevent fragmentation on the path.
 Future extensions MAY remove these requirements.

 Implementers of UDP proxies will benefit from reading the guidance in